opendistro/for-elasticsearch-docs/docs/security-configuration/configuration.md

 One of the first steps to using the Security plugin is to decide on an authentication backend, which handles [steps 2-3 of the authentication flow](../concepts/#authentication-flow).
 The plugin has an internal user database, but many people prefer to use an existing authentication backend, such as an LDAP server, or some combination of the two.

 The main configuration file for authentication and authorization backends is `plugins/opendistro_security/securityconfig/config.yml`.
-It defines how the Security plugin retrieves the user credentials, how it verifies these credentials, and how additional user roles are fetched from backend systems (optional).
+It defines how the Security plugin retrieves the user credentials, how it verifies these credentials, and how to fetch additional roles from backend systems (optional).

 `config.yml` has three main parts: